prody/ProDy/doc/reference/usage/selections.rst

 .. _selections:

 *******************************************************************************
-Atom Selections Reference
+Atom Selections
 *******************************************************************************

 ProDy offers a powerful atom selector.
-The keywords, selection grammar, and capabilities of the selector are quite to that of |vmd|.
+The keywords, selection grammar, and capabilities of the selector are similar to those found in VMD (|vmd|).
 Small differences should not affect most practical uses of atom selections.
-ProDy selection engine also enables identifying intermolecular contacts.
+ProDy selection engine also enables the identification of intermolecular contacts.
 This section describes the keywords and selection syntax.

 |more| See :ref:`contacts` and :ref:`selection-operations` for more usage
 examples.